MDecker-MobileComputing/Java_RestApi_SpringBoot/README.md

 <br>

-See [this repository](https://github.com/MDecker-MobileComputing/Java_RestAPI_BmiBerechnung/) for another Java application that implements a X?!e4MTptQREST API, but not with *Spring Boot*.
+See [this repository](https://github.com/MDecker-MobileComputing/Java_RestAPI_BmiBerechnung/) for another Java application that implements a REST API, but not with *Spring Boot*.

 <br>